Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/trace_sampling.md

 TRACEABILITY_SAMPLING_REPORTALLERRORS=true
 ```

-If the agent receives 100 transactions, evenly between 2 APIs, the first 10 will be sent to Amplify Analytics.
-If of the 90 that are not sent sampled any error codes exist then they too will be sent to Amplify Analytics
+If the agent receives 100 transactions, evenly between 2 APIs, the first 10 (five from each API) will be sent to Amplify Analytics.
+If error codes exist in the remaining non-sampled percentage, then those transactions will also be sent.

 #### 10% of events per API ID